bgoonz/docs-collection/google-chrome/privacy-sandbox/attribution-reporting/index.md

 ---
-layout: 'layouts/doc-post.njk'
+layout: "layouts/doc-post.njk"
-title: 'Attribution Reporting'
+title: "Attribution Reporting"
 subhead: >
   Measure when user action (such as an ad click or view) leads to a conversion, without using cross-site identifiers.
 description: >